AbubakrMuhammad/nodejs-class-project-05-01-2019/README.md

 - Has Good Animations
 - Store users info in a JSON file
 - Use PassportJS local authentication
-- Use Facebook authentication (Please read about bugs)
+- Use Facebook authentication (Please read limitations below)
 - User can upload profile photo

 ## Dependencies